The Leading Career Resource for Dental Hygienist Jobs.

 If you are a team player and your services are high quality, you will climb the career ladder.
 You can join a dental group where professionals grow with each other.
 You can check out the resources below for anything you need to understand on dental hygiene.

 The institution works as the voice of dental education.
 It is in charge of programs in colleges and universities, and it brings together clinical coordinators.

-This is a member-based organization for dental hygienists.
-The organization advocates for the welfare of dental hygienists, offers them assistance, and helps them with continuing education and careers.
+The American Dental Hygienists’ Association, or ADHA, is a member-based organization for dental hygienists.
+The organization advocates for the welfare of dental hygienists, while helping them with continuing education and careers.
 There are annual events and publications for you to peruse.